Beyond Memorization: Selective Learning for Copyright-Safe Diffusion Model Training: Rethinking Memorization Limits for Selective Learning

 \subsubsection{Training-Time Defenses: Failure Modes}

 \paragraph{Data-Level Curation} Techniques like exact and near-duplicate removal, controlled caption granularity, and data augmentation reduce the risk of rote reproduction \cite{chen2024towards,somepalli2023understanding}.
-However, adversaries~\cite{ma2024could,balle2022reconstructing,carlini2023extracting,ma2025jailbreaking, jegorova2022survey} can sidestep these defenses by crafting prompts that exploit subtle invariances or by combining noise schedules to unearth copyrighted patches.
+However, adversaries~\cite{ma2024could,balle2022reconstructing,carlini2023extracting,ma2025jailbreaking, jegorova2022survey} can sidestep these defenses by crafting prompts that exploit subtle invariances or by combining noise schedules to find copyrighted patches.

 \paragraph{Model-Level Interventions} Strategies such as early stopping, per-sample loss filtering, and Differentially Private SGD (DP-SGD) each impede over-adaptation \cite{ren2024unveiling,chen2024exploring,chen2025enhancing,bonnaire2025diffusion,dockhorn2022differentially,zhu2018hidden}.
 In practice, early stopping~\cite{garnier2025early,favero2025bigger} only postpones memorization.
 Norm‐ and loss‐threshold detectors can be gamed by smoothing gradient signatures.
-DP-SGD’s~\cite{nasr2021adversary} noise injection weakens when attackers aggregate numerous model outputs, and its privacy budget frequently entails a steep utility trade-off.
+Although DP‑SGD~\cite{nasr2021adversary} provides formal privacy guarantees, achieving a meaningful privacy budget often requires injecting substantial noise during training, which can significantly degrade model utility.
+Moreover, if the privacy parameters are set too loosely, the resulting model may still leak information that attackers can exploit, potentially by aggregating many model outputs, even though the DP guarantee itself does not weaken under such aggregation.
 Ambient diffusion \cite{daras2023ambient} reduces direct memorization but its lack of targeted control means identifiable features of copyrighted entities can persist in the latent space and later be recovered.
 Techniques like parameter-efficient fine-tuning and low-rank adapters (LoRA) \cite{hu2022lora,li2023loftq,han2024parameter,hayou2024lora+} and ensemble defenses \cite{liu2024iterative} cap the memorization budget.
 Despite these measures, optimization routines can still navigate memorization subspaces embedded in the weight manifold.